jcasanella/learning_cassandra/exercises4/README.md

 WITH CLUSTERING ORDER BY (added_date DESC);
 ```

-Import the videos_by_tag.csv again via the COPY
+3. Import the videos_by_tag.csv again via the COPY

 ```
-docker cp .\assets201\videos-by-tag.csv my-dse:/opt/dse/data
-COPY videos_by_tag(tag, video_id, added_date, title) FROM '/opt/dse/data/videos-by-tag.csv' WITH HEADER = TRUE;
+COPY videos_by_tag(tag, video_id, added_date, title) FROM '/data-csv/videos-by-tag.csv' WITH HEADER = TRUE;
-select * from videos_by_tag;
+SELECT * FROM videos_by_tag;
  ```

- NOTE: Notice the rows are still grouped by their partition key value but ordered in descending order of added date.
+ **NOTE:** the rows are still grouped by their partition key value but ordered in descending order of added date.

- Execute your query again, but list the oldest videos first.
+ 4. Execute your query again, but list the oldest videos first.

  ```
  SELECT * FROM videos_by_tag ORDER BY added_date ASC;